-On to an inflatable ‘yak from Sevylor/Coleman.
-The Colorado is a popular inflatable fishing kayak made from 18-gauge PVC.
+On to an inflatable Sevylor/Coleman kayak designed for fishing.
+The Colorado is a popular inflatable fishing kayak made from 18-gauge super tough laminated PVC.

-It also comes with plenty of storage pockets, a fitting for a trolling motor, pump, paddle and rod holders (note that the pump and paddles are not included – they must be purchased separately).
-It comes with detachable padded seats and D-rings to carry it around.
+It also comes with plenty of storage pockets, a fitting for a trolling motor mount, pump, paddle and rod holders (note that the pump and paddles are not included – they must be purchased separately).
+It comes with detachable padded seats and stainless steel D-rings to carry it around.

 So yes, if you’re ready to cast the hook, then the Colorado is ready to rock ‘n’ roll.